Individual Member

 TERI POLLASTRO

 Teri Pollastro was diagnosed with HER2+ metastatic breast cancer in 2003 when her children were 3 and 7.
-Teri was treated with chemotherapy, a monoclonal antibody, shaped beam radiation treatment (SBRT), and participated in a phase 1 vaccine clinical trial.
+Teri was treated with chemotherapy, Herceptin, shaped beam radiation treatment (SBRT), and participated in a phase 1 vaccine clinical trial.
 She remains on Herceptin today.

 In her spare time, Teri enjoys spending time with her family, reading, traveling, hiking, and playing tennis (not very well).